/

 User flows are diagrams that project the possible paths the user goes through when using the product until they achieve a certain goal.

-Below is an example of a user flow designed by our team for Handprinter, a unique startup with the mission to make positive impacts on the environment.
+Below is an example of a user flow designed by our team for Handprinter, a unique startup with the mission of positively impacting the environment.
 To make Handprinter easy to use, we simplified the user flow to only three steps.

 UX design

 Any method through which clients recognize the value delivered by your product is referred to as user experience (UX).
 It covers all customer interactions and touch points with your company and product.
-When talking about modern products UX generally involves various interfaces as well as various user touch points (marketing campaigns, sales process, customer support, and so on).
+When discussing modern products, UX generally involves various interfaces and user touchpoints (marketing campaigns, sales processes, customer support, and so on).

-The role of a product designer is to consider the customer's journey, as they engage with the product at each touch point, and think on questions like:
+The role of a product designer is to consider the customer's journey as they engage with the product at each touch point and think about questions like:

-• How to quickly communicate value to the customer?
+- How do we quickly communicate value to the customer?

-• How different user types may interact with the product?
+- How do different user types interact with the product?

-• What can we do to increase user willingness to upgrade?
+- What can we do to increase users' willingness to upgrade?

 At Eleken we start mapping user experience with the help of wireframing.